ReubenBond/Hagar/README.md

 * Generics (parametric types)
 * References, including cyclic references

-There is no fundamental reason why version tolerance can not be achieved while still supporting the rich type system which we are used to.

-Hagar is a new serialization library which does support these features, is fast & compact, supports schema evolution, and requires minimal input from the developer.
+Hagar is a new serialization library which does supports these features, is fast & compact, supports schema evolution, and requires minimal input from the developer.

 ## Encoding